gel-lab/Study-Projects/README.md

 I am also student for buisness managment so I added few excel tasks that I solved.

 ***because a little technical issue, I couldn't add some python and R projects.
-I will glad to send them by mail to anyone that will want it till the problem will fix***
+I will glad to send them by mail to anyone that will want it till the problem will be solved***